aphanotus/bread/panettone.md

 #### Prep the dough (Day 2)

+- [ ] In a large bowl, whisk together the remaining flour (365 g), sugar and salt.
+- [ ] In a separate bowl, whisk together the eggs (and yolks), vanilla, milk and honey.
-- [ ] Set the stand mixer on medium speed with the mixing paddle, and add the egg yolks one at a time, until each is incorporated.
+- [ ] Set the stand mixer on medium with the mixing paddle.
+Pour the egg mixture into the *biga*.

-- [ ] Continue at medium speed and add the orange zest, sugar, honey, salt and vanilla.
+- [ ] Add the orange zest.

-- [ ] Reduce to low speed and gradually add the remaining flour until blended.
+- [ ] Reduce to low speed and gradually add the flour/sugar mixture until blended.
 You may need to scrape the sides of the bowl.
 - [ ] Switch to the dough hook.
 Knead on low speed for 8 minutes, or until the dough is very smooth and elastic.
 Stop 2 or 3 times to push down any dough that creeps up on the dough hook.
 - [ ] With the mixer on low speed, gradually add the butter, a few tablespoons at a time, until it is incorporated.
 Continue to mix with the dough hook for 3 minutes until the dough is silky and shiny.

 > If it still seems extremely sticky, gradually add from 1 to 4 tablespoons additional flour.
 The dough should be very soft and still sticky and will just barely pull away from the sides of the bowl, but not the bottom.